 This Current Report on Form 8-K (this “Report”) and any related statements of representatives and partners of the Company contain, or may contain, among other things, certain “forward-looking statements” within the meaning of Section 27A of the Securities Act of 1933, as amended (the “Securities Act”), and Section 21E of the Securities Exchange Act of 1934, as amended (the “Exchange Act”).
 Such forward-looking statements involve significant risks and uncertainties.
 Such statements may include, without limitation, statements with respect to the Company’s plans, objectives, projections, expectations and intentions and other statements identified by words such as “projects,” “may,” “will,” “could,” “would,” “should,” “believes,” “expects,” “anticipates,” “estimates,” “intends,” “plans,” or similar expressions.
 These statements are based upon the current beliefs and expectations of the Company’s management and are subject to significant risks and uncertainties, including those detailed in the Company’s filings with the Securities and Exchange Commission (the “SEC”).
 Actual results may differ significantly from those set forth in the forward-looking statements.
 These forward-looking statements involve certain risks and uncertainties that are subject to change based on various factors (many of which are beyond the Company’s control).
 The Company undertakes no obligation to publicly update any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by applicable law.

-The foregoing description of the terms of the Note does not purport to be complete and is qualified in its entirety by the complete text of the document attached as Exhibit 4.1 to this Current Report on Form 8-K.
+The foregoing description of the terms of SPA III does not purport to be complete and is qualified in its entirety by the complete text of the documents attached as Exhibit 10.1 to this Current Report on Form 8-K.